José Villalonga

 José "Pepe" Villalonga Llorente (12 December 1919 – 7 August 1973) was a Spanish football manager during the 1950s and 1960s.
 He coached Real Madrid, Atlético Madrid, and the Spain national team, winning major trophies with all three.

 Managerial career

 Real Madrid

 Villalonga was appointed manager of Real Madrid during the middle of the 1954–55 season and subsequently coached a team that included Alfredo Di Stéfano, Francisco Gento, Miguel Muñoz, Hector Rial and later, Raymond Kopa.
 During his first season they achieved a double, winning both La Liga and the Latin Cup.
 In 1956, Villalonga became the first manager to win the European Cup.
 At 36 years and 184 days at the time, he also remains to date the youngest manager to win the title.
-During his final season at Real he guided the team to a treble: La Liga/Copa Latina/European Cup.
+During his final season at Real he guided the team to a double: La Liga and the European Cup.

 Atlético Madrid

 In 1959, Villalonga became manager at Atlético Madrid.
 With Villalonga in charge and with a team that included Enrique Collar, Miguel Jones and Adelardo, Atlético defeated Real in two successive Copa del Generalísimo finals in 1960 and 1961.
 They finished as runners-up in 1961 La Liga.
 In 1962, they won the European Cup Winners Cup, beating Fiorentina 3–0 after a replay.